stormpath/passport-stormpath/docs/index.rst

     password resets, or implement email verification workflows, etc.  In turn, our Passport integration only automates authentication.

-    To automate more than just authentication, check out our express-stormpath library instead.
+    To automate more than just authentication, check out our `Express-Stormpath`_ library instead.
 It provides a full suite of user management features for your Express-based web application: